NaaeemMalik/my-Chromium-forks/docs/ios/infra.md

   ],
   "upload": [
     {
-      "artifact": "GTX Browser.breakpad",
+      "artifact": "GTx Browser.breakpad",
       "bucket": "my-gcs-bucket",
     },
     {
-      "artifact": "GTX Browser.app",
+      "artifact": "GTx Browser.app",
       "bucket": "my-gcs-bucket",
       "compress": true,
     },
     {
-      "artifact": "GTX Browser.breakpad",
+      "artifact": "GTx Browser.breakpad",
       "symupload": "https://clients2.google.com/cr/symbol",
     }
   ]
 }
 ```
 After compilation, the bot will upload three artifacts.
 First the
-`GTX Browser.breakpad` symbols will be uploaded to
+`GTx Browser.breakpad` symbols will be uploaded to
-`gs://my-gcs-bucket/<buildername>/<buildnumber>/GTX Browser.breakpad`.
+`gs://my-gcs-bucket/<buildername>/<buildnumber>/GTx Browser.breakpad`.
 Next
-`GTX Browser.app` will be tarred, gzipped, and uploaded to
+`GTx Browser.app` will be tarred, gzipped, and uploaded to
-`gs://my-gcs-bucket/<buildername>/<buildnumber>/GTX Browser.tar.gz`.
+`gs://my-gcs-bucket/<buildername>/<buildnumber>/GTx Browser.tar.gz`.
 Finally
-the `GTX Browser.breakpad` symbols will be uploaded to the [breakpad] crash
+the `GTx Browser.breakpad` symbols will be uploaded to the [breakpad] crash
 reporting server where they can be used to symbolicate stack traces.

 If `artifact` is a directory, you must specify `"compress": true`.